Customise Consent Preferences

 Nerone

-Nerone’s point of view is that art should be part of people’s lives every day and even more so during challenging times.
+Nerone’s point of view is that street art in Shoreditch should be part of people’s lives every day and even more so during challenging times.
 “I really wanted to bring a message of hope and positivity with this painting, in order to bring back some life to the area.
 When seeing my colourful, dreamlike flowers up on this wall, I want passers-by to smile and be cheerful.
 It felt so good to be able to paint such a huge wall again after 5 months of lockdown, even though I was still painting outlaw-style here and there.”

 Nerone, Chance Street